 - Bruce Norris wrote a sequel called Clybourne Park.
 What do you think Hansberry would want to portray in a sequel to A Raisin in the Sun?

 - How relevant is A Raisin in the Sun in our society today?
 What is the nature of this relevance?

-A Raisin in the Sun Discussion Questions conclusion
+Thanks for visiting A Raisin in the Sun Discussion Questions